Judge Fernando M. Olguin -- United States District Court, Central District of California

 Key Traps — Where Counsel Gets Caught

 1. 1.
-Motions noticed more than 35 days beyond filing date may be stricken or advanced — unique stricter rule
+Motion noticed more than 35 days beyond filing may be STRICKEN or advanced to an earlier date — do not park a hearing far out on the calendar

-4. 4.
-No telephonic appearances permitted — court sets telephonic hearings only on its own motion
+3. 3.
+Telephonic appearances for hearings are NOT permitted — the court sets them only on its own motion via court order

 Quick Reference